 Make sure everything has a price: Buyers don’t want to have to ask for a price on every item they see.
 Make sure everything you’re selling has a label with a price the morning of your sale.

 You must report the income you make from your sales to the IRS for tax purposes.
 Write down how much money you make and keep detailed sales records to avoid tax troubles later on.

 Get Extra Cash the Safer Way

 You might think you must turn to an expensive payday lender or pawn shop to cover your expenses when you need money fast.
-However, the truth is that there are plenty of legitimate methods that you can use to earn cash fast — or borrow without interest using Instacash from MoneyLion.
+However, the truth is that there are plenty of legitimate methods that you can use to earn cash fast — or borrow without interest using Instacash or loans from MoneyLion.